Grahvex/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hello!
 I'm **Grahvex**.
-I'm an aspiring Data Analyst and passionate learner who is on a mission to increase my current skillset and hopefully inspire someone elso to do the same!
+I'm an aspiring Data Analyst and passionate learner who is on a mission to increase my current skillset and hopefully inspire someone else to do the same!